Robert-Marshall01/GreyThink/CODE_OF_CONDUCT.md

 This Code of Conduct applies to all repository spaces and activities related to this project, including:
 - Issues, pull requests, and reviews
 - Comments on commits and discussions
-- Project documentation, wikis, and community spaces
+- Project documentation, wikis, discussion forums, and community spaces
 - Direct messages and any official communication channels maintained by the project
+- Project-sponsored events (online and in-person) and official social media accounts

 ---

 ## Immediate "Do NOTs" (CRITICAL)
-The following behaviors are unacceptable and will result in immediate action and reporting when appropriate:
+The following behaviors are unacceptable and will result in prompt action and reporting when appropriate:
 - Targeting people for their race, ethnicity, nationality, sex, gender identity or expression, sexual orientation, religion, age, disability, or any protected characteristic.
 - Threats of violence or threats of any kind against people, their property, or their families.
-- Harassment, including targeted or persistent harassment and especially harassment that includes threats or violence.
+- Harassment, including targeted or persistent harassment and harassment that includes threats or violence.
 - Use of slurs, hateful language, or content intended to demean a protected class or individual.
-- Bashing, ridiculing, or attacking others for their beliefs.
-GitHub is not a battleground for ideological or religious disputes.
+- Bashing, ridiculing, or attacking others for their beliefs; GitHub is not a battleground for ideological or religious disputes.
 - Intentionally offensive comments or jokes meant to provoke, humiliate, or shock.
 - Posting, linking to, or embedding graphic imagery or graphic textual descriptions (for example sexual violence or extreme gore).
-- Posting someone's very private information such as location, credit card number, SSN, password, and their personal photos (especially when used as a means to blackmail).
+- Posting someone's very private information such as location, credit card number, SSN, password, or private photos (especially when used as blackmail).

-These behaviors are non-negotiable.
-They will be treated as severe violations, and may be reported to GitHub and/or other authorities depending on severity.
+These behaviors are non-negotiable and will be treated as severe violations.
+They may be reported to GitHub and/or other authorities depending on severity.

 ---

 ## Impolite — Please refrain from these
 These behaviors may not always trigger immediate reporting, but they degrade the community and should be avoided:

-- Excessive profanity, especially explicit sexual or violent expletives (avoid the F-word).
-GitHub content is publicly visible and may be viewed by people 13+.
+- Excessive profanity, especially explicit sexual or violent expletives.
 - Crude or toilet-humor comments that serve no constructive purpose.
 - Plain obnoxious behavior: trolling, intentional derailment of discussions, or repeated low-effort disruptions.